Curtains That Let Light In But Provide Privacy

 Privacy Policy: How much privacy do you need?
 When there’s someone standing on the other side of the curtains, can they see through them?
 If so, then a curtain that lets in less light might be better suited for your needs.

 Patterns and Colors: The color of the fabric plays an important role in how much privacy it offers you.
-Dark colors like black and navy blue tend to absorb light and provide more privacy than lighter colors like white or cream.
-However, if you want natural light to come through without blocking it out completely, then opt for lighter colors like beige or gray.
+Darker colors like black and navy blue absorb light and create greater privacy than white or cream.
+Lighter hues like beige or gray let natural light in without obscuring it.

 Conclusion